-Computers are an integral part of the modern world, with at least one computer in most households and office buildings in the United States.
+Computers are an integral part of the modern world, with at least one in most households and office buildings in the United States.

 But these machines use an incredible amount of power and energy resources.
-The average desktop is responsible for as much carbon monoxide production as a car driving for 820 miles in one year.
+The average desktop is responsible for as much carbon monoxide production as a car driving 820 miles in one year.

 To adjust your computer’s energy consumption, you should dim the brightness and set it to switch to standby mode after ten minutes of inactivity.
 It would be best if you also disconnected or turn off external devices like printers or speakers when you aren’t using them and shut down your computer after using it.

 A few simple adjustments to your settings and how you use your machine can significantly lessen the amount of energy you use.

 This guide will give you tips and tricks to make your computer more energy efficient.

-These controls let you choose how bright your screen is, how loud your sound is, and how long your computer stays on and active when you aren’t using it.
+These controls let you choose how bright your screen is, how loud your sound is, and how long it stays on and active when you aren’t using it.

-The best settings for your computer are letting your computer shut down or enter sleep mode when you aren’t using it, which reduces the amount of power your computer needs when it is active.
+The best settings are letting it shut down or enter sleep mode when you aren’t using it and reducing the power it needs when it is active.

 Keeping the brightness at the lowest comfortable setting will save power and help you avoid eye strain.
 Even just a few notches down from full brightness will help.

 Otherwise, you can manually adjust the brightness with your keyboard or in the settings menu.
 The darker the room, the less screen brightness you’ll need.

-You can adjust them the same way you do for a laptop, using the brightest settings only when you’re in full sunlight.
+You can adjust them as you do for a laptop, using the brightest settings only when in full sunlight.

 Standby and Sleep Modes

-Depending on your computer and the operating system you’re using, they can mean that the computer is in an energy-saving mode or effectively turned off.
+Depending on your computer and operating system, they can mean it’s in an energy-saving mode or effectively turned off.

-The screen will usually go to sleep, but the hard drive and other programs will keep running, just at a lower capacity than during active use.
+The screen will usually go to sleep, but the hard drive and other programs will keep running at a lower capacity than during active use.

 More recently, operating systems let you specify how you want your computer to save energy.
 You can decide how long you want various aspects of your machine to stay active.

-Accessing power save for PCs
+Accessing Windows power options for PCs

 Accessing power save for Macs

-This is a useful way to ensure that your computer is conserving power even if you forget to turn it off when you’re done using it manually.
+This is a useful way to ensure that your computer is conserving power even if you forget to turn it off when you’re done manually.

 Using a remote desktop is one situation where you won’t turn your computer off when you aren’t using it.